 Wellington Mk.IC L7811 / OJ-C of No.149, crashed into Lathkill Dale at Conksbury Bridge on the 12th February 1941 while returning to RAF Mildenhall in Suffolk from a raid against Bremen

-|Derek Owen Piper||Sergeant||Air Gunner||OK|
+|Derek Owen Piper||Sergeant||Air Gunner||Survived|

-The aircraft ended up some 100 miles north of Mildenhall and with its fuel tanks virtually empty the crew bailed out, coming down close to Haddon Hall near Bakewell.
-The aircraft however, flew on for a short distance before diving into Lathkill Dale near Conksbury Bridge.
+The aircraft ended up some 100 miles north of Mildenhall and with its fuel tanks virtually empty, having made two attempts to descend through cloud, the crew bailed out at 6,500ft, coming down close to Haddon Hall near Bakewell.
+With no-one at the controls the aircraft entered a dive and crashed into Lathkill Dale near Conksbury Bridge less than two miles south west of Haddon Hall.
 The aircraft clipped some trees on the edge of the limestone gorge before plunging into the river.
 During the 1980s members of M.H.A.S. had been told of airmen landing in that area by parachute but had not been able to locate where the aircraft they had been flying had crashed.